MA Religious Studies and English Literature

 College: Arts, Humanities & Social Sciences

-You will study two compulsory religion courses, covering a range of contemporary international traditions, and English Literature 1.
+You will study two compulsory religion courses, covering a range of religious traditions and approaches, and English Literature 1.
 You can also choose courses from other University subject areas.

 You will continue to study one or more religious traditions in international and cross-cultural contexts and will take courses in English literature at an advanced level.